DNSCrypt/dnscrypt-resolvers/v2/public-resolvers.md

 ## alidns-doh

-A public DNS resolver that supports DoH/DoT in mainland China, provided by Alibaba-Cloud
+A public DNS resolver that supports DoH/DoT in mainland China, provided by Alibaba-Cloud.

+Warning: GFW filtering rules are applied by that resolver.

 Homepage: https://alidns.com/